SmartBear/zephyr-scale-robot-framework-example/README.md

 ### One file containing multiple test-suites

-Zephyr Scale does support having more than one testsuite in the same xml file, but RobotFramework is generating them in a way Zephyr Scale is not supporting:
+Zephyr Scale supports XML files with multiple `testsuite` tags.
+However, some versions of RobotFramework generate them in a way Zephyr Scale does not recognize, as in this example:
 ```
 <testsuite>
     <testsuite>